Most Disney-Pixar flicks have some sort of underlying message.

 The second is that "life is unfair, but you can't let that ruin your chances at being happy".
 Carl never took Ellie to Paradise Falls, Russell never sees his dad again, and Muntz had his reputation destroyed.
 It's sad, but it's not the end of the world.
 Carl and Russell instead move on with their lives and find happiness regardless, while Muntz becomes corrupted by his own bitterness.

 Brave says that being stubborn and not trying to understand the viewpoint of someone you disagree with will cause problems, especially because their reasons might be deeper than you think.
 The whole plot of the movie began because neither Merida nor Elinor tried to understand what the other wanted; Elinor kept trying to force Merida to do what she wanted while Merida continued to defy what she was told.
-It's only by compromising that they were able to come together.
+It's only by compromising and both of them realizing the other had valid points that they were able to come together.

 It is also very explicit in its condemnation of nuclear weapons, and of paranoia and xenophobia in general.